 Ensure A-Attestation On All Calls

-First, call support can make sure that all of their calls have A-level call attestation by choosing the right dialer.
+First, call support can make sure that all of their calls have A-level call attestation.
 Call attestation is a measure of how much trust and information the call’s carrier has with the caller.
 Poor call attestation can doom a caller from the beginning, guaranteeing that they will receive a negative label from some carriers.
-That’s why moving to a quality dialer can immediately improve answer rates for high-volume callers.

-The best way to guarantee A-level call attestation is by purchasing your phone numbers through a reliable source.
-By calling from a number sold by services like BatchDialer, you can give the carrier absolute confidence in your right to use that number–the most important factor in attestation.
+The best way to guarantee A-level call attestation is by purchasing your phone numbers through your carrier.
+By calling from a number the carrier sold to you, you can give the carrier absolute confidence in your right to use that number–the most important factor in attestation.
+Even if you don’t purchase the number directly from the carrier, going through a company with a solid reputation can also work.

 Monitor Phone Numbers